-A prion is a small infectious particle composed of abnormally folded protein that causes progressive neurodegenerative conditions.
+A prion is composed of abnormally folded protein that causes progressive neurodegenerative conditions, with two of the most notable being Bovine spongiform encephalopathy (BSE or mad cow disease) seen in cattle and livestock and Creutzfeldt-Jakob disease (CJD) seen in humans.
 These mis-folded proteins do not multiply in the host organism that they infect.
-Instead they affect the brain structure by acting as a template, inducing proteins with normal folding to convert to the abnormal prion form.
+Instead, they affect the brain structure by acting as a template, inducing proteins with normal folding to convert to the abnormal prion form.

 These newly formed mis-folded proteins, in turn, act as further templates for the conversion of more normal proteins, leading to an exponential accumulation of prions in the tissue of the central nervous system.
 These abnormally folded proteins form plaques which are thought to cause "entanglement" of neurofibrils and interfere with synapse function.
 The nerve cells are eventually damaged and lost, which causes tiny vacuoles to form in the brain.
 These give the brain a sponge-like appearance under the microscope, hence the term spongiform disease arose.

 This leads to brain damage and the symptoms of prion disease, which include impaired brain function; changes in personality, memory and behavior; intellectual decline and movement abnormalities, particularly ataxia.
 These symptoms usually develop during adulthood and worsen over time, eventually causing death within several years or even a few months.